Chris35Wills/LFMapper/README.md

 	conda install krb5

 and then re-run the tests using `nosetests` from the top directory.
 If you have more problems, please log an issue - OS X issues will be resolved in the near future.
 Feel free to pull request if you have solutions.

+## Further work/nice to haves

+* Raster handling to be improved